philfrei/AudioCue-maven/README.md

 # AudioCue-maven
-*AudioCue* is a Java audio-playback class, modeled on [javax.sound.sampled.Clip](https://docs.oracle.com/en/java/javase/17/docs/api/java.desktop/javax/sound/sampled/Clip.html), enhanced with concurrent playback and the dynamic handling of volume, pan and frequency.
+*AudioCue* is a Java audio-playback class, modeled on [javax.sound.sampled.Clip](https://docs.oracle.com/en/java/javase/17/docs/api/java.desktop/javax/sound/sampled/Clip.html), enhanced with concurrent playback and with dynamic handling of volume, pan and frequency.
 Included is a mixer that can be optionally used to merge the output of multiple *AudioCues* into a single line out.

 This project changes the build tool of [an earlier version of AudioCue](https://github.com/philfrei/AudioCue) from *Gradle* to *Maven*.